-3.59 Screening.
+3.59 Screening

 Ambuscade, Recce, Raid, and Plundering Tasks can be Screened.
 Once the Enemy's Task and target have been declared and the Enemy Auxiliary secretly assigned, the opposing player may choose one of his own eligible Auxiliaries to protect the target.

-3.591 The Class of the Screening Auxiliary is compared to that of the Attacking Auxiliary to see if the attempt was Effective or Ineffective.
-Having no Screen present is a third condition that is even more unfavourable to the defender than an Ineffective Screen.

-3.592 The die roll modifiers on the relevant tables will be different depending on whether the Screen was Successful, Ineffective, or non-existent.
-See the Screening Table.

->>>3.593 Clarification: the Screening Table may appear difficult to interpret.
+- 3.591 The Class of the Screening Auxiliary is compared to that of the Attacking Auxiliary to see if the attempt was Effective or Ineffective.
+Having no Screen present is a third condition that is even more unfavourable to the defender than an Ineffective Screen. - 3.592 The die roll modifiers on the relevant tables will be different depending on whether the Screen was Successful, Ineffective, or non-existent.
+See the Screening Table. - 3.593 Clarification: the Screening Table may appear difficult to interpret.
 It is really very simple.
 If no Screen is put up, the table is not consulted.
 If a Screen is put up but the match of Auxiliaries is not listed, it is Ineffective.
-If the match is listed, the Screen is Effective.
+If the match is listed, the Screen is Effective - >>>3.594 If a mobile Formation is the target of the Screen, then the Screening Auxiliary must be one that is Assigned to the Formation.
+Under all other circumstances, the Auxiliary may be taken from the Auxiliary Box or may be one that is Assigned to a Formation that is within range of the target (in the latter case, the OR must be traced from the Formation).

-3.5.10 Legions.
+3.5.10 Legions

 Legions are groups of Auxiliaries marked on their reverse with a boxed code containing an "L" and further letters denoting the actual Legion.
 All counters with the same Legionary code belong to the same Legion.

->>>3.5.10.1 All Auxiliaries belonging to the same Legion may be Recovered with a single die roll.
+- 3.5.10.1 All Auxiliaries belonging to the same Legion may be Recovered with a single die roll.
 Success is based upon the BEST chance possible among the Legion's Auxiliaries currently in the Recovery Box.
-If unsuccessful, no counters belonging to the Legion may be Recovered that turn.

->>>3.5.10.2 Per 3.517 point #4, all counters from the same Legion must be assigned to the same HQ.
-(This includes any Auxiliaries that by their Class should be Tasked from the Available Box).

->>>3.5.10.3 Some Legions have their own Artillery.
+If unsuccessful, no counters belonging to the Legion may be Recovered that turn. - 3.5.10.2 Per 3.517 point #4, all counters from the same Legion must be assigned to the same HQ.
+(This includes any Auxiliaries that by their Class should be Tasked from the Available Box). - 3.5.10.3 Some Legions have their own Artillery.
 These are termed Legion Batteries.
-Legion Batteries are used as tiebreakers for Artillery Superiority in Battle (6.283).

-3.5.10.4 Historical Note: During the War of the Austrian Succession (1740-48) the French leadership, and particularly Maréchal de Saxe, experimented with so-called Legions - mixed forces of horse and foot, and sometimes artillery.
+Legion Batteries are used as tiebreakers for Artillery Superiority in Battle (6.283). - 3.5.10.4 Historical Note: During the War of the Austrian Succession (1740-48) the French leadership, and particularly Maréchal de Saxe, experimented with so-called Legions mixed forces of horse and foot, and sometimes artillery.
 Much smaller than the later divisional structures that evolved at the end of the 18th Century, these formations were something of a technical dead-end.
 Although their usefulness was proven, most commanders were not eager to embrace the concept.
 To be effective, they had to be composed of independently minded and well-motivated volunteers.
 If of poor quality, they were no better than a rabble; if of good quality, they were a drain on the line battalions (although the élite Arquebusiers de Grassin were reputed to be composed of the scum of the Paris gutters).
 More, their correct use demanded a high level of tactical ability, and many commanders were not willing to devote the time to becoming proficient tacticians.

-3.5.11 Rearguards.
+3.5.11 Rearguards

 Any player that is attempting to Decline Battle (6.24) may conduct a Rearguard Task with one (1) Auxiliary.
 The Auxiliary is assigned to the Formation in question and provides a beneficial "-1" die roll modifier to the required Leadership Check (3.74) for the attempt.